-Maximum Proposal Application Submissions Maximum Invitations to Submit a Final Application Development Teams Entities meeting OHFA Experience and Capacity Requirements and successfully placed in service at least one LIHTC deal in Ohio over the past 10 years .
-2 2 Development Teams-Entities meeting OHFA Experience and Capacity Requirements that have not successfully placed in service at least one LIHTC deal in Ohio over the past 10 years but have successfully placed in service one LIHTC deal with federal HOME or NHTF financing in another state over the past 10 years.
+Maximum Proposal Application Submissions Maximum Invitations to Submit a Final Application Development Entities meeting OHFA Experience and Capacity Requirements and successfully placed in service at least one LIHTC deal in Ohio over the past 10 years .
+2 2 Development Entities meeting OHFA Experience and Capacity Requirements that have not successfully placed in service at least one LIHTC deal in Ohio over the past 10 years but have successfully placed in service one LIHTC deal with federal HOME or NHTF financing in another state over the past 10 years .
 1 1 was delayed due to unforeseen circumstances outside of the developer's control, an Exception Request may be submitted for consideration by OHFA.

-See 4% LIHTC QAP for Developer eExperience and Ceapacity Standards and for additional information on requirements limitations.
+See Experience and Capacity Standards for additional information on requirements.